-By increasing the size of production, storage and transport equipment, private and public entrepreneurs want to take advantage of an increase in volume (outputs) proportionally greater than the increase in surface (inputs).
-But the economies of scale are limited by the strength of the materials, the distance to supply and service points, and the risks of accidents, congestion and loss of control, which are all the more serious as the equipment is large.
-The article studies the gains and costs induced by the surface/volume effect in the main industrial sectors.
+By increasing the size of production, storage, and transport equipment, firms seek to take advantage of an increase in volume (outputs) proportionally larger than the increase in surface (inputs).
+But economies of scale are limited by the strength of the materials, the distance to supply and service points, and the risks of accidents, congestion, and loss of control, which are all the more serious when the equipment in question is large.
+This article studies the gains and costs induced by surface/volume effects in the main industrial sectors.

 - L63: Microelectronics • Computers • Communications Equipment

 - L9: Industry Studies: Transportation and Utilities

 - O14: Industrialization • Manufacturing and Service Industries • Choice of Technology

 - N7: Transport, Trade, Energy, Technology, and Other Services